Do healthy hormone levels and ovulation help women battle COVID-19? According to a recent study, the answer seems to be yes.

 While this is good news for ovulating women, it might seem discouraging to women who have reached menopause or who struggle with anovulatory cycles (i.e. cycles in which no ovulation occurs).
 In reality, however, this study is good news for everyone.
 As doctors learn about COVID-19, they can make treatment decisions tailored to the specific needs of their patients.
 Identifying ovulation and hormone levels as important factors in managing COVID-19 opens up new possibilities for treatment, even for women who don’t ovulate regularly and have low levels of estrogen.
 The researchers behind this study suggested that hormone therapy might benefit COVID-19 patients.
 In particular, it seems likely that estrogen replacement could improve outcomes for menopausal women, as well as women with anovulatory cycles and low levels of estrogen.

 Today, many women are taught that female hormones and ovulation are inconveniences that ought to be suppressed.
 In some societies, menstruation is considered to be shameful.
 Too often, complaints of severe symptoms that could indicate underlying conditions fall on deaf ears.
 Fortunately, many women have been able to break free of this mentality through hormonal health education programs like FEMM.
 As women learn to chart and understand their cycles, they are able to work with their doctors to significantly improve their health.
-The need for education on the importance of ovulation existed before COVID-19, and it will still exist once the pandemic ends.
+The need for education on the importance of ovulation existed before COVID-19, and it will remain when the pandemic ends.
 In the meantime, however, this study is a reminder that women’s reproductive health can never be separated from overall health and wellbeing.
 Let’s hope that this study inspires more women to learn about their bodies and gives doctors much-needed insight into the best treatments for COVID-19.

 Article by: Siobhan Heekin-Canedy, August 8, 2020